Thodd/JMPEngine/samples/roguelike/backlog.md

 ## open

+* [ ] RLActors need a **Stats** object for timeline handling (speed, energy, ...)
-* [ ] Connect Rooms in all adjacent directions
+  * [ ] Make first "random walking NPC" possible
-* [ ] Enrich Rooms with tile-coordinate information for scrolling via the GameController
+* [ ] Pad the World-Room map with 1 tile of mountains around it
+  * Right now it can happen that the valid rooms are generated to the border :(
+  * This can also be used to make nicer outlines for the forest/island edge (see ARPG generation)
 * [ ] Explore FOV ???

 * [ ] Integrate "monochrome" features into grid-based engine
-  * [ ] Refactor Animation System to fit the grid based style
+  * [x] Refactor Animation System to fit the grid based style
-    * Animation instance gets: Map, Actor or Cell
+    * [ ] Test system
   * [ ] Control-Schemes via GameController
 ## ideas